franciscozorrilla/EMBOMicroCom/exercises/exercise_2.md

 ## 💎 Discussion questions
 * How does switching carbon source affect the metabolic interactions between yeast and bacteria?
 * To what extent do these predicted interactions reflect those experimentally verified in the case study publication?
+* Come up with some variation of CDM35 media by adding or removing some metabolite, then enumerate interactions with SMETANA in that media, how do the interactions look?
+Was there something unexpected?

 ## Move on to [exercise 3](https://github.com/franciscozorrilla/EMBOMicroCom/blob/main/exercises/exercise_3.md)